grierson/grierson/productivity/learning.md

 All about `focus`, `getting into the zone` or a `flow state` where you know what you are doing and has your full attention.

-## Aim
+## Motive

-Get invested so you want to work.
+Get invested to motivate and enjoy the journey.

-- Be Invested / Passion / Have a purpose / Vision / North Star
+- Be Invested / Passion / Have a purpose / Vision

-  - Know Why you are learning <X>
   - Set a vision of what you want to be?
   - What word encompasses that vision?
+  - Do more of what matters to me
+  - Know Why you are learning <X>

 - Enjoy the process

   - What would this look like if it were fun?
     - Change environment
     - Turn task it into a challenge
-  - Do more of what matters to me
-  - Lot's of your work will bad but you learn from your mistakes so just enjoy it
+  - Lot's of your work will bad but you learn from mistakes so have fun

 - References
   - Flow [^FLOW]